Global Challenge 7: How can ethical market economies be encouraged to reduce the gap between rich and poor?

 Actions to Address Global Challenge 7:

-- Poorer regions should be assisted in investing more in developing finished products for export and extending local value chains instead of relying on commodities and “leapfrogging” to more advanced technology.
+- Poorer regions should be assisted in investing more in developing finished products and “leapfrogging” to more advanced technology for export and extending local value chains instead of relying on income from exporting mineral and other natural resources, commodities

 - Raise minimum wages and address executive wages.